PureMature/star/Writerside/topics/intro/starlark.md

 - **Deterministic Dictionary Iteration**: The iteration order of dictionaries in Starlark is guaranteed to be deterministic.
 - **Limited String Iteration**: Starlark does not support iteration over strings character by character.
 - **Singleton Tuples**: Single-element tuples in Starlark must have trailing commas, for example, `x = (1,)`.

-These distinctions make Starlark well-suited for environments where safety, determinism, and parallel execution are critical, such as build systems and configuration languages.

 ## Further Reading and Resources